thennothinghappened/JNIX/README.md

 I _**really don't**_ expect to get anywhere with this project, but it's for fun!

+The information below is being actively added to and changed, and is pretty much a summary of my current plans or ideas as they develop.

 ## Filesystem Approach
 The UNIX filesystem is a very important part of the OS, so here's my plan at the moment of how to implement it.